steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 2. Subclass `AbstractFSContract` for your own contract implementation.
 3. For every test suite you plan to support create a non-abstract subclass -with the name starting with `Test` and the name of the filesystem.
 Example: `TestHDFSRenameContract`.
 4. These non-abstract classes must implement the abstract method `createContract()`.
-4. Identify and ocument any filesystem bindings that must be defined in an `src/test/resources/contract/auth-keys.xml` file of the filesystem class in development.
-The hadoop-common auth-keys file cannot be used as it will not be found.
+4. Identify and ocument any filesystem bindings that must be defined in an `src/test/resources/contract/test-options.xml` file of the filesystem class in development.
+The hadoop-common test-options file cannot be used as it will not be found.
 5. Run the tests until they work.